-Robert D. Behn, Lecturer in Public Policy, focuses his research, teaching, and thinking on the leadership challenge of improving the performance of public agencies.
+Robert D. Behn, Senior Lecturer in Public Policy, focuses his research, teaching, and thinking on the leadership challenge of improving the performance of public agencies.
 He is the faculty chair of the School's executive program, Driving Government Performance: Leadership Strategies that Produce Results and conducts custom-designed executive education programs for government jurisdictions and public agencies.
 To learn why Bob's course is the most important course at the Kennedy School, click here.

 Bob writes the on-line monthly Bob Behn's Performance Leadership Report.
 Its free, so subscribe now!
 Currently, he is working on a book titled: The PerformanceStat Potential: A Leadership Strategy for Producing Results.

 Bob has led executive seminars on six continents: in Bangkok, Berlin, Bogat, Cape Town, Copenhagen, Guatemala City, Kuala Lumpur, Lisbon, Madrid, Monterrey, Oslo, Ottawa, Reykjavik, Sydney, and Wellington.
 (Don't the folks in Antarctica need help improving performance?)

 If you want to figure out what makes Bob tick, you can watch him clarify the purpose of the Kennedy School's Driving Government Performance, outline the challenge of Leading and Performing, or describe the content of MLD-604, his degree course on Performance Leadership.